2021 U.S. News Law School Rankings

 - Law School Rankings

-A couple of weeks ago, on a Zoom call where everything from the efficacy of face masks to whether the October LSAT could (or should) be an LSAT-Flex was discussed, my friend blatantly said, “I’ll only go to law school if I get accepted to Harvard.”
+A couple of weeks ago, on a Zoom call where everything from the efficacy of face masks to whether the last two LSATs of the year would be LSAT-Flex versions (spoiler alert: yes they are) was discussed, my friend blatantly said, “I’ll only go to law school if I get accepted to Harvard.”
 Switch out “Harvard” for any Ivy League and you get a mindset many pre-laws (college students and non-trads alike) adopt.
 It doesn’t help that law school rankings seemingly reinforce that every year.

 The top 14 (or, T14, if you’re on a law school forum) law schools in the 2021 U.S. News and World Report’s Best Law Schools rankings hardly look different than those in the 2020 rankings.
 Shoutout to Northwestern and UC Berkeley law schools for gaining ground over the University of Michigan-Ann Arbor.
 Duke wasn’t so lucky and fell down two spots.